haganbt/PYLON-exporter/README.md

 # PYLON-exporter

 Utility for exporting data from a PYLON index.
+Features:

+ * Inbuilt queue to manage requests
+ * Parallel requests limit to control simultanious requests

 ### Setup